sirusb/VIBES/README.md

 Alistipes_finegoldii, Gardnerella_vaginalis, Mycoplasma_hominis,
 Mobiluncus_mulieris, Prevotella_buccalis and Sneathia_sanguinegens.

-It consists of 4 functions:

-- 3 internal
-  - get_data: this function extract a matrix from a phyloseq object
-  - clr_transformation: perform clr transformation (like microbiome package)
-  - model_predict: use our trained model to predict the clusters
-- 1 available to the user
-  - get_cluster: uses inner functions to return the user’s original object with cluster memberships added.

 ## Installation

 You only need to call `install_github` function in `devtools` to install